mare-imbrium/film-list-wiki/UK/README.md

 3a. verify columns are okay since format could change
     cat film.tsv COL L

-4. insert into database along with US movies
+4. insert into database along with US movies using combine.sh

 ## NOTES